gvwilson/sensibleadventures/maddy-roo/old.md

 Without warning the bot retracted its legs and dropped its wheel.
 Its engine whined as it zipped back ten meters, then roared as it raced toward the hole.
 "Whoa!"
-Maddy shouted as it punched the floor with both of its feet, throwing itself into the air.
+Maddy shouted as it punched the floor with both paws, throwing itself into the air.

-*Thud!*
+It bounced once on the edge of the hole and flew across like a skipped stone.

-Dockety's wheel left a dark streak on the floor as it braked.
+Its wheel left a dark streak on the floor as it braked.
-It folded the wheel back up into its body and re-extended its legs.
+It folded its wheel back up into its body and re-extended its legs.
 "That was amazing," Maddy said, awed.

 Dockety's lenses rotated.
 "Thank you.
 But it has almost completely drained this one's batteries.
 We should proceed."

-The lights led them away from the hole.
+They followed the lights down the corridor.
 Every few steps one went dark behind them and another brightened in front.
-When they reached a four-way junction, the lights showed them they should go left, then down another flight of stairs to a small landing that ended in an open door even thicker than the one at the surface.
+When they reached a four-way junction, the lights showed them that they should go left and then down another flight of stairs to a small landing that ended in an open door as thick as Maddy's arm was long.

 "Whoa..."
 Maddy breathed.
 The room beyond the door seemed almost as big as the central square of Rusty Bridge.